TedHusted/awake/awake.md/awake.md

 ***

-“Eight ball in the corner pocket,” calls Julie over the link.
-She queues up the shot.

-Crack!

-The ball rolls across the table.
-It drops into the pocket as predicted.

-The Fusion Teen Center offers a number of vintage games of chance and skill.
-The games are all part of the current “Get Up and Move” campaign.

-Aside from the pocket billiard table, the center had several gravity-fed pinball machines.
-Julie’s favorite was called “Star Trek”.
-She assumed it was the name of an old stream from her jobumo’s day.

-On the far side of the room, a bookcase is stuffed with antique card and board games, like Battleship, Stratego, and Yahtzee.

-“You win.
-My turn to buy,” says Julie’s companion at the table.
-He lays down the stick and walks to a vending machine standing nearby.
-His pageboy haircut was getting shaggy.
-Some of the platinum streaks were showing their jet-black roots.

-The vending machines offers beverages and snacks at a tenth of their usual price.
-At first, the machines were free.
-Some kids emptied the machines and started food fights.
-The Center found that charging even a small amount cuts waste by 90%.

-“Thanks, Roman,” says Julie, taking a soft drink from his hand.

-“It’s nice to be away from school and be able to link again.”

-“Yes, I only just got the link, and I already don’t know how I lived without it.”

-“Another game, Julie?”

-“Let’s go back join the group.”

-The couple walk toward the front of the Center.
-Near the entrance, there is a sectional couch surrounding a coffee table.
-Four of their friends are gathered around.

-“The conquering hero returns,” jokes Jesse over a group link chat.
-“Who won?”

-“Julie … again,” admits Roman.

-The group expressed non-conformity by dressing alike.
-All six sported streaked hair, androgynous pageboy haircuts, eye-liner, and at least one pair of earrings.
-Julie and Roman were clearly fem and masc.
-It was difficult to tell for some of the others.
-Two wore pajamas, and the other four wore baggy sweat suits.
-Two kids in the group wore dark glasses and looked older than the others.

-“Are those new iLids, Jesse?” asked Julie.

-Jesse nods.
-“Unboxed this morning.”

-“Have you tried the POV swap feature?”

-The other kid wearing glasses responds.
-“We tried it while you were playing pool.”

-“Yeah, it’s goat.
-You should see for yourselves.”
-Jesse handed her the glasses.

-The other kid says, “Here, Roman, try it with Julie.”

-“Thanks, Taylor.”

-The couple don the glasses, and Jesse says “Here goes,” giving Taylor a nod.

-The scene blurs for Julie.
-Then she is looking at herself through Roman’s eyes.
-Or iLids.

-“Weird,” says Julie out loud, reaching out her hand.

-As she extends her hand, through the glasses, she sees her own hand coming towards her.

-“Wow!” says Roman.
-“Have you tried them when you are … together?”

-“Not yet,” says Jesse.
-“We have a sleep over on Friday,” says Taylor.

-Julie and Roman return the glasses.
-Julie starts to reach for her drink and then pauses.

-“My mom just pinged,” says Julie.
-“Gotta bounce.”

-Roman stands up and walks with Julie towards the door.
-At the threshold, the couple turn and embrace.
-Julie’s heart flutters as their lips touch.
-Out loud, Roman whispers, “You’re so dishy.”

-***

 After the investor call, Ravi takes a deep breath, and says: “That could have gone better.”

 He was gathered with Emma, Adrian, and Walter Rogers, the CFO,  in the Pulse conference room.